The Cranberries: Post-breakup

+Artistry

-Musical style and influences
+Musical style

 The Cranberries were defined as an alternative rock band.
 The band's sound, characterised by Noel Hogan's guitar-driven indie rock, combined musical genres ranging from jangle pop, dream pop, indie pop, and folk music styles (notably Irish folk) – to post-punk, embodied by the drumming style and O'Riordan's voice.
 Their debut single "Dreams", "introduced the world to the band's unique twist on the Celtic rock tradition"; The Michigan Daily's Kaitlyn Fox wrote, "one of the most well-known and influential groups from the Irish music scene is the Cranberries".
 They also incorporated string arrangements to various effect; writer Simon Vozick-Levinson described "O'Riordan's impossibly tender vocals" on "Linger", mingled with "the orchestral swoon, the just-this-side-of-shoegaze guitars".
 However, their music made a shift toward a heavier sound, in songs such as "So Cold in Ireland", "Hollywood", and "Promises", among others.
 "Salvation" has been considered as straight-ahead punk rock.
 "Loud and Clear" has a "boisterous middle eight and odd structure" defined by a "bridge, then verse, then wordless chorus all the way to the finish".
 Billboard's Dan Weiss said of the song that the "absurdist chorus ('People are stranger/ People deranged, are') would be appreciated by Jim Morrison".
 With their final album, In the End, the Cranberries returned to their musical origins with the same "simplicity" that initiated their 1993 debut album, in a matured version.

 The band's music has been likened to Sinéad O'Connor and Siouxsie and the Banshees.
 O'Riordan stated her singing style incorporating yodelling was inspired by her father, who used to sing "The Lonesome Cattle Call": "I just kept with my father all the time, just copying him and eventually I learned how to do it.
 Then over the years there were artists like Sinéad O'Connor and Siouxsie from Siouxsie and the Banshees and even Peter Harvey was doing it.
 It was something that you could work into The Cranberries' format because a lot of that was used in religious Irish music".
-O'Riordan was influenced by Gregorian chant, and by her experiences singing solo in local church, school choir, traditional Irish ballads and songs in both English and Gaelic.
+O'Riordan was influenced by Gregorian chant, and by her experiences singing solo in local church, school choir, traditional Irish ballads and songs in both English and Irish.
 She was a classically trained pianist and played the church organ.

+Influences

-O'Riordan was influenced by the Smiths, Duran Duran, the Cure, R.E.M., and Depeche Mode.
-Lawler, Mike and Noel Hogan were inspired by the Cure, Joy Division, Echo & the Bunnymen, Siouxsie and the Banshees, the Clash, and the Smiths.
-Noel Hogan stressed that at the band's beginnings, "All these roads led to the Smiths, who became very big in our lives later on."
+O'Riordan was influenced by The Smiths, Duran Duran, The Cure, R.E.M., and Depeche Mode.
+Lawler, Mike and Noel Hogan were inspired by The Cure, Joy Division, Echo & the Bunnymen, Siouxsie and the Banshees, The Clash, and The Smiths.
+Noel Hogan stressed that at the band's beginnings, "All these roads led to The Smiths, who became very big in our lives later on."